 The McDonald Institute is governed by a Board of Management who oversee the development and delivery of the organizational strategic plan, performance management, financial oversight and risk management, whilst overseeing policies, procedures, reporting and training for senior staff.

 The Board meet regularly throughout the year to provide strategic guidance to its sub-committees and the management team.
 The Board is also responsible for appointing the Scientific Director and approving the Managing Director, who together implement the strategic plan and move the organization towards achieving the vision and mission.
 The Scientific Director (Dr. Tony Noble) is a permanent voting board member, who provides scientific leadership and acts as the principal administrator for the Institute.
-The Managing Director (Mr. Edward Thomas) is the senior executive administrator for the McDonald Institute and oversees all knowledge translation, strategic and corporate affairs.
+The Interim Managing Director (Mr. Edward Thomas) is the senior executive administrator for the McDonald Institute and oversees all knowledge translation, strategic and corporate affairs.
 Board members are identified through a nomination process involving all the official partners of the McDonald Institute.
 Identified board members are approved by the Principal of Queen’s University (Dr. Patrick Deane).

 Board of Management